raquo/Laminar/website/docs/documentation.md

 val myDiv: Div = div(color <-- prettyColorStream, "Hello")
 ```

-This creates a div element with the word "Hello" in it, and a dynamic `color` CSS property.
+This creates a div element with the word "Hello" in it, and a dynamically updated `color` CSS property.
 Any time the `prettyColorStream` emits an event, this element's `color` property will be updated to the emitted value.

-The method `<--` comes from `ReactiveStyle` (which is what `color` is).
+The method `<--` is defined on `class StyleProp`, which is the type of `color`.
 It creates a `Binder` modifier that subscribes to the given stream.
 This subscription is automatically enabled when the div element is added into the DOM, and automatically disabled when the div is removed from the DOM.
 More on that in the sections [Ownership](#ownership) and [Element Lifecycle Hooks](#element-lifecycle-hooks) way below.
 Don't worry about that for now.

+The important takeaway here is that `color <-- prettyColorStream` is a Modifier, and so simply writing out that expression does not activate any logic or create any subscription.
+For the modifier to do its job, you need to pass `color <-- prettyColorStream` to the element on which you want to update the `color` property, like we pass it to `div` in the code snippet above.

+To make sure you don't accidentally leave modifiers unused, you might want to enable the Scala compiler's options to warn you about unused and discarded values.

 ### Event Streams and Signals

-What happens before `prettyColorStream` emitted its first event?
+What happens before `prettyColorStream` emits its first event?
 To understand that, we need a primer on Airstream reactive variables:

-- **EventStream** is a lazy Observable without current value.
+- **EventStream** is a lazy Observable without a concept of "current value".
 It represents events that happen at discrete points in time.
 Philosophically, there is no such thing as a "current event" or "initial event", so streams have no initial or "current" value.

 - **Signal** are also lazy Observables, but unlike streams they do have a current value.
 Signal represents state – a value persisted over time.
 It always has a current value, and therefore it must have an initial value.

 The `<--` method subscribes to the given observable and updates the DOM whenever the observable emits. `prettyColorStream` is an EventStream, so it will only emit if and when the next event comes in.
-So, until that time, laminar will not set the color property to any initial or default value.
+So, until that time, Laminar will not set the color property to any initial or default value.

-On the other hand, if `prettyColorStream` was a Signal, the subscription inside the `<--` method would have set the color property to the observable's current value as soon as the element was added to the DOM, and would behave similar to stream subscription afterwards.
+On the other hand, if `prettyColorStream` was a Signal, the subscription inside the `<--` method would have set the color property to the observable's current value as soon as the element was added to the DOM, and would behave similarly to a stream subscription afterwards.

 We said that EventStreams and Signals are lazy – that means they wouldn't run without an Observer.
 By creating a subscription, the `<--` method creates an Observer of the observable that it is given, so we know for sure that it will run (while the element is mounted into the DOM).